jessicale321/Jungle-Run/README.md

-# Stealth-Game-Again
+# Jungle Run
-Redo and continuation of Stealth Game because I didn't use github right
+Game I made as a test project to join the production team for WaxHeart